 Running with no VM

-Important: make sure the drive holding the paging file is a fast drive.
-Moving the paging file to an external USB drive, for example, while possible, may result in a very slow system.
+Important: Make sure the drive holding the paging file is fast, and a different physical drive, not just a different partition on the same drive.
+Moving the paging file to an external USB drive, for example, if even possible, could result in a very slow system.
 The paging file should only be placed on internal drives.